wp-plugins/accusoft-cloud-services-viewer/readme.txt

 You can view our [demo](http://www.accusoft.com/cloud-services/viewer/demo/), our [how-to's](http://www.accusoft.com/cloud-services/viewer/support/), and our [community](http://community.prizmcloud.com/).

-First, you will need to [sign up for free a Accusoft Cloud Services account](http://cloudportal.accusoft.com/?type=viewer) to begin using the ACS Viewer plugin.
+First, you will need to [sign up for free a Accusoft Cloud Services account](http://cloudportal.accusoft.com/?type=viewer).
+This will allow you to generate an access key that will so you can begin using the ACS Viewer plugin.

 == Installation ==